Ready for publication

 I almost burst into tears.
 ‘Does it look like minced beef?
 Do you see maggots?’

 The woman’s eyebrows narrowed.
 ‘Negative.
-You’ve got a gash alright, but ninety-nine per cent chance, it’s nothing to fret about.’
+You’ve got a gash, but ninety-nine per cent chance, it’s nothing to fret about.’

 I pressed the back of my head into the tree and darted a glance at my hand.
-Fat, with a jagged smile near the knuckles, and red, as if dipped in paint.
-A film prop-looking monstrosity connected to me by pain.
+Puffy, with a jagged smile near the knuckles, and covered in blood.

 ‘God!
 Nothing to fret about?’